Cinnamon and Kale

 If you don't want to switch the oven on, there's plenty more no bake healthy treats so you don't have to miss out.

-For a simple baked flapjack recipe, why not try these no sugar honey flapjacks?
+For a simple baked flapjack recipe, why not try these healthy honey flapjacks with no refined sugar?

 Your feedback and questions are much appreciated.